-The Weyl law gives a fundamental relation between a number of quantum states in a given classical phase space volume and an effective Planck constant \hbar for Hermitian operators [1].
+The Weyl law gives a fundamental relation between a number of quantum states in a given classical phase space volume and an effective Planck constant $\hbar$ for Hermitian operators [1].
 Recently, this relation has been extended to nonunitary quantum operators which describe complex spectrum of open systems or poles of scattering problem.
-In this case the fractal Weyl law determines a number of Gamow eigenstates in a complex plane of eigenvalues with finite decay rates γ via a fractal dimension d of a classical fractal set of nonescaping orbits.
+In this case the fractal Weyl law determines a number of Gamow eigenstates in a complex plane of eigenvalues with finite decay rates $\gamma$ via a fractal dimension d of a classical fractal set of nonescaping orbits.
 The Gamow eigenstates find applications in various types of physical problems including decay of radioactive nuclei [2], quantum chemistry reactions [3], chaotic scattering [4] and chaotic microlasers [5].
-It is interesting that the fractal Weyl law was first introduced by mathematicians via rigorous mathematical bounds [6].
-Later, numerical simulations for systems with quantum chaotic scattering and open quantum maps confirmed the mathematical bounds and determined a number of interesting properties of such nonunitary quantum operators [7,8,9,10,11].
-Open quantum maps with absorption, e.g. the Chirikov standard map [12], are very convenient for numerical studies that allowed to establish a number of intriguing properties of decay rates and quantum fractal eigenstates in the limit of large matrix size and small scale quantum resolution [13,10].
+It is interesting that the fractal Weyl law was first introduced by mathematicians via rigorous mathematical bounds [6-9].
+Later, numerical simulations for systems with quantum chaotic scattering and open quantum maps confirmed the mathematical bounds and determined a number of interesting properties of such nonunitary quantum operators [10-16].
+Open quantum maps with absorption, e.g. the Chirikov standard map [17,18], are very convenient for numerical studies that allowed to establish a number of intriguing properties of decay rates and quantum fractal eigenstates in the limit of large matrix size and small scale quantum resolution [14,19,20].

-The fractal Weyl law gives the following scaling for the number of Gamow states N{γ} with the decay rate in a finite band width $0 \leq \gamma \leq \gamma_b$:
+The fractal Weyl law gives the following scaling for the number of Gamow states $N{\gamma}$ with the decay rate in a finite e-mail: dima@irsamc.ups-tlse.fr band width $0 \leq \gamma \leq \gamma_b$ :

-$$N{\gamma} \propto N^{\nu}$$ , $N = V/\hbar$, $\nu = d - 1$, (1)

-where N is a matrix size given by a number of quantum states in a volume V and the exponent ν is determined by a fractal dimension d of classical set formed by classical trajectories nonescaping in future times (see Fig.1).
+$$N{\gamma} \propto N^{\nu}, \qquad N = V/\hbar, \qquad \nu = d - 1, \qquad (1)$$ where N is a matrix size given by a number of quantum states in a volume V and the exponent $\nu$ is determined by a fractal dimension d of classical set formed by classical trajectories nonescaping in future times (see Fig. 1).

 In view of the result (1) it is natural to assume that the fractal Weyl law should also work for other type of nonunitary matrix operators.
-An important type of such matrices is generated by the Ulam method [14] applied to the Perron-Frobenius operators of dynamical systems [15].
+An important type of such matrices is generated by the Ulam method [21] applied to the Perron-Frobenius operators of dynamical systems [22].
 The method is based on discretization of the phase space and construction of a Markov chain based on probability transitions between such discrete cells given by the dynamics.
-It is proven that for hyperbolic maps in one and higher dimensions the Ulam method converges to the spectrum of continuous system [16].
-While the spectrum of such Ulam matrix approximant of continuous operator has been studied numerically for various dynamical maps (see e.g [17] and Refs. therein) the validity of the fractal Weyl law has not been investigated.
-Mathematical results for the Selberg zeta function [19] indicate that the law (1) should remain valid but, as we show here, for certain dynamical systems the exponent ν starts to depend on fractal dimension d in a different way.
+It is proven that for hyperbolic maps in one and higher dimensions the Ulam method converges to the spectrum of continuous system [23-25].
+While the spectrum of such Ulam matrix approximant of continuous operator has been studied numerically for various dynamical maps (see e.g [26,27] and references therein) the validity of the fractal Weyl law has not been investigated.
+Mathematical results for the Selberg zeta function [28] indicate that the law (1) should remain valid but, as we show here, for certain dynamical systems the exponent $\nu$ starts to depend on fractal dimension d in a different way.

-It is known that in certain cases the Ulam method gives significant modifications of the spectrum compared to the case of the continuous Perron-Frobenius operators [16].
+It is known that in certain cases the Ulam method gives significant modifications of the spectrum compared to the case of the continuous Perron-Frobenius operators [23-25].
 In fact discretization by phase-space cells effectively introduces small noise added to dynamical equations of motion.
-For Hamiltonian systems with divided phase space this noise destroys the invariant curves and drastically changes the eigenstate of the Perron-Frobenius operator (see e.g. discussion in [18]).
-However, for homogeneously chaotic systems the effect of this noise is rather weak com-